sarahwolf32/Language-Model-RNN/README.md

-# Generating Pokemon Names with a character-Level language model RNN
+# Generating Pokemon names with a character-level language model RNN

 A letter-based language model for generating new words similar to a trained-on list of words.
 Includes a trained model for generating new Pokemon names.